Health in Morocco

 Morocco became an independent country in 1956.
 At that time there were only 400 private practitioners and 300 public health physicians in the entire country.
-By 1992, the government had thoroughly improved their health care service and quality.
-Health care was made available to over 70% of the population.
+By 1992, the government had thoroughly improved the healthcare service and quality.
+Healthcare was made available to over 70% of the population.
 Programs and courses to teach health and hygiene have been introduced to inform parents and children on how to correctly care for their own and their families' health.

-The first health care policy in Morocco was devised in 1959, with majority of the free healthcare services and management focused on the general public.
+The first healthcare policy in Morocco was devised in 1959, with the majority of the free healthcare services and management focused on the general public.
 The State provides funding and administration.
-The Ministry of Health runs the National Institutes and Laboratories, Basic Care Health Network and the Hospital Network.
+The Ministry of Health runs the National Institutes and Laboratories, Basic Care Health Network and the hospital network.
 The Defence Department owns and runs its own hospitals, and local governments run city health services.

 The healthcare system is made up of AMO (Mandatory Health Insurance).
 AMO is split into two sections: CNSS (private) and CNOPS (public).
-There is also RAMED, a health insurance program designed to support the low socioeconomic population from financial tragedy due to health related issues.
+There is also RAMED, a health insurance program designed to support the low socioeconomic population against financial stresses due to health-related issues.

 The Moroccan health care system has four layers, the first being "primary healthcare".
 This includes clinics, health centres and local hospitals for public healthcare, and infirmaries and medical offices for private healthcare.
 The second section includes provincial and prefectural hospitals for public health, and specialised clinics and offices for private health.
 The third area includes hospitals in all major cities, and the fourth includes university hospitals.
 These centres have the most advanced equipment.

 Background

 Health care services in Morocco have evolved in line with the country’s epidemiological transition, facilitated by heightened surveillance of health-related conditions and the maturing role carried out by the private sector.
 Developments have evolved in line with the objectives outlined in the country’s long-term strategy, Vision 2020.
 Implemented in 2006, the strategy aims at achieving an efficient health care system by 2020.
 In its 2012-16 phase, reforms have aimed primarily at consolidating past gains but also addressing new needs, with a particular focus on restructuring emergency services, promoting family medicine, developing rural health care, extending national coverage schemes and human resource development.
 Morocco is facing an exodus of its qualified doctors to Europe, particularly France.

+The basic mandatory health insurance system is regulated by the National Health Insurance Agency (Morocco) (ANAM).